 is in Phase 4

-Click for Reopening Guidelines to Essential Businesses and Phased Openings - A comprehensive listing of businesses and activities that are currently allowed to open in Wyoming County.
+Click for Reopening Guidelines to Essential Businesses and Phased Openings - A comprehensive listing of businesses and activities that are currently allowed to open in Wyoming County and across New York with exceptions in certain designated 'hot-spots'.

 What you need to know.
 Updated regularly by NYS with the most recent announcements from the Governor.